 - Liz King, Senior Lecturer in our Department of Child's Nursing, recently won 'most inspiring tutor award'.

-- Bucks New University was named a finalist across six categories in Student Nursing Times Awards 2017, including Provider of the Year for Pre-Registration Nursing which recognises those institutions that offer high standards of academic and practical teaching, and excellent resources.
-We were also named as a finalist in the Teaching Innovation of the Year award for our interesting, innovative and engaging methods of teaching including the use of technology in the classroom, lectures and simulation, and bridging the gap between research and teaching practice.
+- Bucks New University was nominated eight times in four categories in Student Nursing Times Awards 2018, including Student Placement of the Year for Community Nursing and Outstanding Contribution to Student Affairs, winning the Teaching Innovation of the Year Award for training with dementia simulation.
+Our interesting, innovative and engaging methods of teaching included the use of technology in the classroom, lectures and simulation, as well as bridging the gap between research and teaching practice.

-- Dr Sharon Edwards, a senior nursing lecturer who was recently awarded a National Teaching Fellow of the Higher Education Academy for her teaching excellence, was shortlisted for Educator of the Year at the 2017 Student Nursing Times Awards.
+- Dr Sharon Edwards, a senior nursing lecturer who was awarded the 2017 National Teaching Fellow of the Higher Education Academy for her teaching excellence, was shortlisted for Educator of the Year at the 2018 Student Nursing Times Awards.

 - The University won Partnership of the Year at the Student Nursing Times Awards 2016 for our involvement of Service Users in our programme and was a finalist in 2017 for its work with Hillingdon Clinical Commissioning Group, Central and North West London NHS Trust and Health Education England (NWL).
 The collaborative partnership developed a Primary Care and Community Nursing Route for undergraduates.